NetLogo Simulation Modules

 This module simulates the contemporary evolution of threespine stickleback in Loberg Lake, Alaska

-Rocky Pocket Mouse
+Rocky Pocket Mice

 In this module you are able to explore the roles of mutation, heritability, and selection in the process of rocky pocket mouse evolution.